 Calculate Your 13-Year Education Costs

-Use our Education Cost Planner to see exactly how KHDA fee increases compound over your child’s K-12 journey.
-Enter starting grade, ending grade, annual fees, and school rating to get accurate projections.
+Use our School Fee Calculator to model your child’s K-12 journey on the current KHDA framework.
+Enter starting grade, ending grade, annual fees, and curriculum to get a projection.

 School fees are just the beginning.
-Additional education costs typically add 20-30% to your annual school fee budget, and these costs aren’t always clearly communicated during enrollment.
+Additional education costs run AED 14,000-38,000 per child per year, and these costs aren’t always clearly communicated during enrollment.
 Understanding these expenses upfront prevents budget overruns that catch families off guard.

 Registration Fees: They Renew Annually